Contemporary history of Spain: First government of Mariano Rajoy (2011–2015)

-Mariano Rajoy addresses the convention of the European People's Party on December 8, 2011, after his electoral victory and a few days before being invested president of the government.
+Mariano Rajoy addresses the convention of the European People's Party on December 8, 2011, after his electoral victory and a few days before being invested Prime Minister of Spain.

 On December 21, 2011, Mariano Rajoy was installed as prime minister.
 Faced with the seriousness of the economic situation (recession and unemployment, which continued to increase) and the urgency of controlling the public deficit (whose figures deviated significantly from those declared until then, reaching over 8% of GDP), the new government of the Partido Popular decided to raise taxes (VAT and personal income tax), increase reduction of public spending in all areas of expenditure, including dependency, health, education, and research and development, and to promote reforms, particularly in the labour market with the reduction of the cost of dismissal and the application of collective bargaining agreements.

 The financial crisis forced the nationalization of several institutions, among them Bankia (where several savings banks affected by the so-called real estate bubble had merged), and the request (June 9, 2012) for a "partial bailout" from the European Union (initially for a maximum of 100 billion euros, which materialized in 39 billion in December, amid rumors about the opportunity to request a "total bailout" of the Spanish economy, as the risk premium, the differential with the interest of the German ten-year bond, fluctuated).

 The social protest was directed by the trade unions in two general strikes (29-M and 14-N) and in numerous sectoral strikes, together with massive mobilizations of a very different social base (Marea Verde, 25-S: surrounding the Congress, protests in the health and judicial fields).
 The only one that achieved a positive political reaction was the mobilization against evictions, centered on the demand for the payment in kind for mortgages.